 ensure mandatory reporting for agencies and institutions involved in scientific research and publication – in some cases this may involve legislative obligations or cooperative agree- ments to report.

-General surveillance systems must comply with ISPM 8 (Determination of pest status in an area) validation process, and so require adequate screening, validation, data management and analysis to manage data before they are included in information management systems.
+General surveillance must comply with ISPM 8 (Determination of pest status in an area) validation process, and so require adequate screening, validation, data management and analysis to manage data before they are included in information management systems.

 Before implementing these general surveil- lance initiatives, it is important to ensure that adequate human and physical resources (computer systems, databases, communication systems, etc.) are available.

-Specific surveys
+Specific surveillance

-Specific surveys provide the means for NPPOs to actively gather pest distribution information through structured programmes.
+Specific surveillanceprovide the means for NPPOs to actively gather pest distribution information through structured programmes.

 A wide variety of technical methods are available, based on the three fundamental types of surveillance: